Last updated on December 21, 2025

 Solitude

-At the very least, Solitude is a “pitch” Swords to Plowshares, an effect that’s not even available in Modern.
+At the very least, Solitude is a Swords to Plowshares variant, an effect that’s not even available in Modern.
 The 3/2 flash lifelink that comes with the removal isn’t bad either since you’ll recover life loss.
 But that’s just the surface.

-You get an elemental that can be flickered, blinked, and used to remove lots of creatures on the board.
+You get an elemental that can be flickered and used to remove lots of creatures on the board.
 And there’s also Ephemerate.
-It’s a removal spell that’s also a flexible creature.
+It’s a removal spell that also happens to be one of Magic's best lifelink creatures.

 Best White Creature Payoffs and Synergies